 We are required to disclose changes made in our internal controls and procedures over financial reporting on a quarterly basis and our management is required to assess the effectiveness of these controls annually.
-However, for as long as we are an "emerging growth company" under the JOBS Act, our independent registered public accounting firm will not be required to attest to the effectiveness of our internal controls over financial reporting pursuant to Section 404 of the Sarbanes-Oxley Act.
-We could be an "emerging growth company" for up to five years from the date of our IPO.
+Our independent registered public accounting firm is required to attest to the effectiveness of our internal controls over financial reporting pursuant to Section 404 of the Sarbanes-Oxley Act.
 An independent assessment of the effectiveness of our internal controls could detect problems that our management's assessment might not.
 Undetected material weaknesses in our internal controls could lead to financial statement restatements and require us to incur the expense of remediation.
 As a public company, may incur significant additional expenses in the near term, which may negatively impact our financial performance and our ability to make distributions to our stockholders.
 This process also will result in a diversion of management's time and attention.
 We cannot be certain as to the timing of completion of any evaluation, testing and remediation actions or the impact of the same on our operations, and we may not be able to ensure that the process is effective or that our internal controls over financial reporting are or will be effective in a timely manner.
 In the event that we are unable to maintain or achieve compliance with Section 404 of the Sarbanes-Oxley Act and related rules, the market price of our common stock may be adversely affected.

-New and pending legislation may allow us to incur additional leverage.
+Recent legislation may allow us to incur additional leverage.